Wheaton Owned/Licensed Collections

 Wheaton licenses ARTstor, a digital library of nearly one million images in the areas of art, architecture, the humanities, and social sciences.
 (No login needed from on-campus; free registration for advanced features.)

-Encyclopedic coverage of art, archaeology, architecture, design, and film, Oxford Art Online includes many internal and links to external images.
+- Encyclopedic coverage of art, archaeology, architecture, design, and film, Oxford Art Online includes many internal images an links to images on external sites.
 (No login needed from on-campus.
-Also check out their helpful Oxford Art Quickstart Guide)
+Also check out their helpful Tips for Users page)

 - Wallace Library Fine Arts Collection

 The first and second mezzanine levels of Wallace Library are devoted to Fine Arts materials, many of which are filled with images.
-Search the collection using HELIN.
+Search the collection using the HELIN Catalog.

 - Archives & Special Collections